 Residence Halls are locked 24 hours a day and only open to students registered to live in the building and any guest they have registered.
-Public Safety conducts security patrols of all campus buildings and University identification must be provided upon request.
+Residence halls are accessed by using a swipe card.
+Public Safety conducts security patrols and electronic tours of all campus buildings and University identification must be provided upon request.
 The officers report any security concerns, such as malfunctioning lock mechanisms so they are promptly repaired.